cornell-chem-7870/lecture_notes/_sources/prob-01-probability.md

 $$

 In other words, the free energy difference between two states is proportional to the log of the ratio of the probabilities of observing those states.

+## Common Random Variables

+### The Bernoulli and Binomial Distributions

+The Bernoulli distribution is a discrete probability distribution that models a binary outcome, such as success/failure, yes/no, or 1/0.
+(We can think of this as the outcome of a coin flip, where "heads" is a success and "tails" is a failure.)
+The probability mass function of a Bernoulli random variable $X$ with parameter $p$ (the probability of success) is given by

+$$
+P(X = x) = \begin{cases}
+p & \text{if } x = 1, \\
+1 - p & \text{if } x = 0, \\
+0 & \text{otherwise}.
+\end{cases}
+$$
+gg
+We could then ask, what if we have multiple independent Bernoulli trials?
+For instance, what if we flip a coin 10 times and count the number of successes (heads)?
+This is modeled by the Binomial distribution.
+The probability mass function of a Binomial random variable $Y$ with parameters $n$ (the number of trials) and $p$ (the probability of success on each trial) is given by

+$$
+P(Y = k) = \binom{n}{k} p^k (1 - p)^{n - k}
+$$

+Here $\binom{n}{k}= \frac{n!}{k!(n-k)!}$ is the binomial coefficient, which counts the number of ways to choose $k$ successes from $n$ trials.
+The Binomial distribution models the number of successes in $n$ independent Bernoulli trials with success probability $p$.

+(This follows naturally from the definition of the Bernoulli distribution, the fact that the trials are independent, and the fact that there are $\binom{n}{k}$ ways to arrange $k$ successes among $n$ trials.)

+### The Poisson Distribution
+If we have a large number of independent Bernoulli trials with a small probability of success, the Binomial distribution can be approximated by the Poisson distribution.
+The probability mass function of a Poisson random variable $Z$ with parameter $\lambda$ (the average rate of success) is given by

+$$
+P(Z = k) = \frac{\lambda^k e^{-\lambda}}{k!}
+$$

+The Poisson distribution models the number of events that occur in a fixed interval of time or space, given a constant average rate of occurrence $\lambda$.
+For instance, if we are counting the number of cars that pass through an intersection in an hour, and we know that on average 5 cars pass through per hour, we could model the number of cars that pass through in an hour using a Poisson distribution with $\lambda = 5$.

+### The Uniform Distribution

+The uniform distribution is a continuous probability distribution that models a random variable that is equally likely to take on any value within a specified interval.
+The probability density function of a uniform random variable $X$ on the interval $[a, b]$ is given by

+$$
+f(x) = \begin{cases}
+\frac{1}{b - a} & \text{if } a \leq x \leq b, \\
+0 & \text{otherwise}.
+\end{cases}
+$$

+This is the simplest continuous distribution, and it is often used as a building block for more complex distributions.
+(In the last class, we discussed how to use the inverse CDF method to generate random numbers from any distribution, given a source of uniform random numbers.)

+### The Normal (Gaussian) Distribution

+Just as the Poisson distribution is a limit of the Binomial distribution when the number of trials is large and the probability of success is small, the Normal distribution is a limit of the Binomial distribution when the number of trials is large and the probability of success is not too close to 0 or 1.
+The probability density function of a Normal random variable $X$ with mean $\mu$ and standard deviation $\sigma$ is given by

+$$
+f(x) = \frac{1}{\sigma \sqrt{2\pi}} e^{-\frac{(x - \mu)^2}{2\sigma^2}}.
+$$

+One of the reasons the Normal distribution is so important is because of the Central Limit Theorem, which states that the sum of a large number of independent and identically distributed random variables will be approximately normally distributed, regardless of the original distribution of the random variables.
+This is why the Normal distribution appears so frequently in nature and in statistics.